viniciusfratin/neide/README.md

 > cd neide/
 >
-> docker build --no-cache -t viniciusfratin/neide:v0.1 -f ./docker/Dockerfile .
+> docker build -t viniciusfratin/neide:v0.1 -f ./docker/Dockerfile .

 To instantiate a new container from the built image, run

 > docker create --tty --name neide viniciusfratin/neide:v0.1

-From now on, the build environment is setup in the container and the previous commands need not to be executed again.
+From now on, the build environment is setup inside the container.

+**Note**: The previous commands need not to be executed again, unless there is some change to the code.

 ### Build
 In order to build the code and execute the tests, run

 > docker start --attach neide

+In case you make a change to the code, refer to the **Note** in the previous section.

 ## If you are not using Docker:
 ### Setup